Sylathas/CovoHotel_2/README.md

 The code was made with an all nighter of offenses to God caused by Webpack of my ass, no tutorial on the internet could help me with that hell.

+# 0.3 - 07/02/23

+Socket is implemented correctly and 100% working.
+Starting to work to the real multiplayer experience, managing other players position and actions in real-time.

+NPCs present a bug where only one NPC can be put on the scene.